riley-v/4F90-Project/Implementations/CPU-Hog/README.md

 var end_time = -1;
 ```

 Next, the code will parse through the events.
 We only need *sched_switch* events.
-We will also need to sort by CPU. <br />
+The sequence of *sched_switch* events will be stored in the list *sched_switch_list*.
+This list is 2D, allowing us to sort between the differnt CPUs as well. <br />
 ```javascript
 //this block will create a list that will contain one list for each CPU of the "sched_switch" events
 //it also sets the start and end times